fwojcik/smhasher3/hashes/README.addinghashes.md

 - All code will be compiled as C++11 only.
 ASM statements in them are OK.
 - Fixed-width integer types are guaranteed to be available.
--- They _must_ be used to hold input and output data as well as intermediate hash values.
+   - They **must** be used to hold input and output data as well as intermediate hash values.
--- They should be used generally.
+   - They should be used generally.
 - Hash implementations are passed the seed value as a `seed_t`.
--- The most common way of using that is to simply cast it to a `uint64_t` and treat it like any usual integer seed.
+   - The most common way of using that is to simply cast it to a `uint64_t` and treat it like any usual integer seed.
--- More complex seeding scenarios are covered in `README.advancedtopics.md`.
+   - More complex seeding scenarios are covered in `README.advancedtopics.md`.
 - Always use SMHasher3's `GET_U`* and `PUT_U`* functions to convert between data in
   memory and integers.
 - Always use SMHasher3's integer-rotation, popcount, clz, and byteswapping functions.
--- They are documented below.
+   - They are documented below.
 Don't reimplement them for your hash.
 Do wrap them if you like.
--- Never pass invalid values to these functions.
+   - Never pass invalid values to these functions.
 - If your hash wants intrinsics, just `#include "Instrinsics.h"`.
 It handles x86-64, ARM, and PPC already.
--- Vector byteswapping routines are also made available.
+   - Vector byteswapping routines are also made available.
--- If it doesn't meet your needs, please enhance it so it can be used for everyone.
+   - If it doesn't meet your needs, please enhance it so it can be used for everyone.
--- For more on intrinsics, including AES intrinsics, see `README.advancedtopics.md`.
+   - For more on intrinsics, including AES intrinsics, see `README.advancedtopics.md`.
 - If your hash wants extended-length integer multiplication and/or addition, use `#include "Mathmult.h"` and the functions inside it.
--- More details are in `README.advancedtopics.md`.
+   - More details are in `README.advancedtopics.md`.
 - Headers for `std::vector`, `std::set`, `printf()`, and `memcpy()` are already `#include`d.